-Established in 2011 by Dr. Michael H. Tirgan, the KRF is a non for profit medical research and educational organization.
+Established in 2011 by Dr. Michael H. Tirgan, the KRF is a 501 (C)(3), non-for-profit medical research and educational organization.
 The mission of KRF is to foster scientific research in keloid disorder and to promote education, advocacy, and service to those who suffer from this disorder.
+Donors can deduct contributions they make to KRF under IRC Section 170..

 Keloid is a genetic skin disorder which results in excessive growth and formation of tumor like areas in an otherwise healthy skin.
 Despite their benign nature, keloids may constitute severe aesthetic as well as functional problems that can negatively impact patients' quality of life.